Splitting Tracks

 Displays instructions on how to eliminate the gap between tracks.

 (F) Adjust the faders for the trackbreak under the cursor.
 This lets you set up a 'cross-fade' between one track and the next.
 Click on a trackbreak first.
+You can also adjust faders by holding down the and dragging the little square boxes that then appear.

 Scan for the end of the current track.